The History and Legacy of the Silk Road

 Travelling on the Silk Road

 If you want to learn more about the Silk Road, do join Odyssey Traveller’s 29-day Silk Road tour which begins in Xian (China) and ends in Tashkent (Uzbekistan).
-This fully escorted, small group tour is designed for the active senior traveller and takes participants to the oasis towns and archaeological sites on this ancient trade route.
+This fully escorted, small group tour is designed for the active senior traveller for both couples and the solo traveller.
+This program takes participants to the oasis towns and archaeological sites on this ancient trade route across 3 border crossings.
 In addition to Hopkirk’s book, Foreign Devils on the Silk Road, the tour page also lists other Silk Road references that may be of interest.
 Click through to check the itinerary and sign up!

 About Odyssey Traveller